How to Soft-Brute Force Your GPG Passphrase

 Next up I thought I could try some sort of dictionary attack.
 The word definitely is in the dictionary so it was worth a try.

-I tried to use John the Ripper, a popular password cracker but I couldn’t get it to work with gpg.
+I tried to use John the Ripper1, a popular password cracker but I couldn’t get it to work with gpg.
 The ‘jumbo’ version has a utility called

 gpg2john which makes a hash for you but I just couldn’t figure out how to export the key without the passphrase, but with PGP armor.
 Perhaps someone can tell me.

-Instead after quite a bit of digging I found a tool called Nasty - designed expressly for this purpose.
+Instead after quite a bit of digging I found a tool called Nasty2 - designed expressly for this purpose.

 To use it you need to adjust your gpg settings so that it will allow lots of password attempts in quick succession.
 This involves adding this to